 Anything else applicable that you can think of!

-Please feel free to ask any questions about our trip!
+Thank you!!
+Please feel free to ask any questions about our trip in the comments!

 By popular demand, here is Mom’s Applesauce Fruitcake recipe, taken from a long ago edition of the Farm Journal.
 Note: We like these best baked in cupcake size.
 If you bake some, let me know in the comments!